pytorch/serve/docs/configuration.md

 * `maxWorkers`: the maximum number of workers of a model
 * `batchSize`: the batch size of a model
 * `maxBatchDelay`: the maximum delay in msec of a batch of a model
+* `startupTimeout`: the timeout in sec of a specific model's startup.
+This setting takes priority over `default_startup_timeout` which is a default timeout over all models
 * `responseTimeout`: the timeout in sec of a specific model's response.
 This setting takes priority over `default_response_timeout` which is a default timeout over all models
 * `defaultVersion`: the default version of a model
 * `marName`: the mar file name of a model